Acts Governing South African Property: A Buyer and Seller's Guide

 Property Practitioners Act 22 of 2019

 Asking for the FFC before you engage an estate agent is the fastest way to confirm you are dealing with someone who has met the registration, training, and conduct requirements the Act prescribes.
-An agent who cannot produce a current FFC has no legal standing to claim commission on any sale they facilitate.
 The PPRA's complaint process is also available if a practitioner breaches their conduct obligations during a transaction, and the threshold for lodging a complaint is lower than pursuing a civil claim.

 Financial Intelligence Centre Act 38 of 2001 (FICA)